 I continued to walk the wrong path as a new Christian.
 I had also started going out with a Christian guy, prior to my baptism.
-It became apparent very quickly that we weren’t right for each other but I kept thinking “it was me” as usual.
+It became apparent very quickly that we weren’t right for each other, but I kept thinking “it was me” as usual.

 Shortly after being baptised, I met with one of the Elders at my Church, Jenni.
-She often goes through the “10 steps to freedom in Christ” with people.
+She often went through the “10 steps to freedom in Christ” with people.
 I met with her on a weekly basis to go through this as I wanted to let go of all the hurt.

 Two big things happened from going through those steps: